MG5 EV Review 2025: Price, specs & boot space

 MG is making a name for itself as the manufacturer of extremely competent but surprisingly affordable electric cars.
 The challenge the MG5 EV faces is it lacks the wow factor of the MG4 hatchback, while a considerable chunk of buyers would prefer an SUV like the MG ZS EV.
 Instead, the MG5 EV is an electric estate car – a rare thing, although one that's about to be joined in the market by the Vauxhall Astra Sports Tourer Electric.

-We still think there's a place for estate cars (and, indeed, the MG5 EV) in 2023.
+We still think there's a place for estate cars in 2025, though MG clearly thinks differently, as the MG5 EV is no longer available brand new.
 Not only are estates more practical than a regular hatch, in some ways they're more useable than an SUV.
 If you're looking to carry heavy items (or even a dog), the relatively low boot opening can make for easier loading than a high-up SUV.
 Many people prefer how an estate car drives, too, thanks to the lower centre of gravity and bum-on-the-floor seating position.

 When the MG5 EV first went on sale in 2021, buyers could choose between two different battery sizes: the regular 51kWh battery pack or a bigger 61kWh version (badged the Long Range).
 The smaller battery could officially cover a respectable 214 miles between charges, but most buyers splashed the cash on the MG5 EV Long Range with its 250-mile range.